rafnunser/seqtrimbb/README.md

 To perform an analisys using a predefined template with a FASTQ file format using 4 cpus:

-  $> seqtrimBB -t genomics_454.txt -Q input_file_in_FASTQ -w 4
+  $> seqtrimBB -t genomics.txt -Q input_file_in_FASTQ -w 4

-To perform an analisys using a predefined template with a FASTQ file format:
+To perform an analisys using a predefined template with a FASTA file format with QUAL file:

-  $> seqtrimBB -t genomics_454.txt -f input_file_in_FASTA -q input_file_in_QUAL
+  $> seqtrimBB -t genomics.txt -Q input_file_in_FASTA -q input_file_in_QUAL

-To clean illumina fastq files, with paired-ends and qualities encoded in illumina 1.5 format, using 4 cpus and disabling verbose output:

-  $> seqtrimBB -t genomics_short_reads.txt -F illumina15 -Q p1.fastq,p2.fastq -w 4 -K

-To clean illumina fastq files, with paired-ends and qualities encoded in standard phred format, using 4 cpus and disabling verbose output:
+To clean fastq files, with paired-ends reads in two files, using 4 cpus and output:

-  $> seqtrimBB -t genomics_short_reads.txt  -Q p1.fastq,p2.fastq -w 4 -K
+  $> seqtrimBB -t genomics.txt -Q p1.fastq,p2.fastq -w 4

 To get additional help and list available templates and databases:

   $> seqtrimBB -h

-=== CLUSTERED EXECUTION:

-To take full advantage of a clustered installation, you can launch SeqtrimBB in distributed mode.
-You only need to provide it a list of machine names (or IPs) where workers will be launched.

-Setup a workers file like this:

-    machine1
-    machine1
-    machine2
-    machine2
-    machine2

-And launch SeqtrimBB this way:

-    $> seqtrimBB -t genomics_454.txt -Q input_file_in_FASTQ -w workers_file -s 10.0.0

-This will launch 2 workers on machine1 and 3 workers on machine2 using the network whose ip starts with 10.0.0 to communicate.

 == TEMPLATE MODIFICATIONS